LORETO ISLANDS EXPEDITION

 Participate in a biodiversity workshop half day to understand the park’s ecosystems and the connections between marine and terrestrial wildlife.
 Spend half a day exploring Loreto’s coastal estuaries to observe birds and terrestrial mammals.
 This day also serves as a relaxing break during the expedition while we wait for optimal weather conditions for remote ocean exploration.

-Our tours prioritize sustainability and respect for wildlife.
+Our adventures prioritize sustainability and respect for wildlife.
 With all necessary permits for non-extractive tourism in Loreto Bay National Park, we ensure eco-friendly practices while providing a safe and comfortable experience aboard La Puma.
 Guided by expert guides, you’ll leave with unforgettable memories and a deeper appreciation for this marine sanctuary.

 -